 Grandville is a medium-sized city located in the state of Michigan.
 With a population of 15,953 people and four constituent neighborhoods, Grandville is the 78th largest community in Michigan.

-Grandville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Grandville is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Grandville who work in office and administrative support (15.38%), sales jobs (10.97%), and management occupations (8.88%).
+Unlike some cities, Grandville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grandville are a mix of both white- and blue-collar jobs.
+Overall, Grandville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Grandville who work in office and administrative support (15.92%), sales jobs (10.83%), and management occupations (8.27%).

 The most common language spoken in Grandville is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Italian.